 A recycler, Funto Boroffice says this about them: “They are the unsung heroes of the solid waste management sector in Nigeria, doing the work that a lot of us would not want to do.
 Urban waste pickers are among the poorest people in Nigeria and in FCT.”

 Fifty-year-old Gilbert Onuoha, the chairman of the group, has worked as a scavenger for the past two years in the Goro landfill.
 Each time he and his men set out to look for their means of livelihood, they neither cover their faces nor use hand gloves despite obvious health risks involved.

-Forming a colony behind an uncompleted building which serves as a warehouse for their sorted recyclable items, scavengers hit the top of Goro pit each morning looking for plastic waste, nylon, pure water sachets, broken plastics and plastic parts of vehicles.
+Forming a colony behind an uncompleted building that serves as a warehouse for their sorted recyclable items, scavengers hit the top of Goro pit each morning looking for plastic waste, nylon, pure water sachets, broken plastics, and plastic parts of vehicles.
 They retire to their makeshift tents just some meters away from the dumpsite once the sun becomes unbearable.